 Hey mama!
 Wondering how to get through the first month with your newborn?
 I hear ya!
 When I first brought my first born baby home, I was scared and excited at the same time.
 I obviously didn’t know what to expect and I can tell you I was a little naive.
 That’s why I’m sharing new mom tips with newborn, so you can be prepared.

-Being a new mom is hard and that’s because everything is new.
+Being a new mom is hard, you’re filled with so many different emotions and everything is new.
 You have to figure out a good routine for you and your baby, your relationship with your spouse might get tested and your patience may run low. #newmomlife

-I’m going to share with you 30 new mom tips for the first 30 days home with baby.
-So you can get through it with ease, happiness and confidence!
+I’m going to share with you 30 new mom tips for the first 30 days home with a newborn.
+To feel more confident as a mom and new parent.

 New mom words of encouragement